 Marvel at the Jain Temple

 The stunning Jain temples are situated within the ramparts of the Jaisalmer fort.
-The group of temples built between 12th and 15th centuries is outstanding examples of Dilwara style architecture.
+The group of temples built between the 12th and 15th centuries is an outstanding example of Dilwara style architecture.
 The temples built with yellow sandstones are embellished with intricate carvings on walls and pillars and several beautiful statues.